 Read more hereThis book is primarily for clinicians but could also be useful for targeted parents to deepen their understanding of clinical issues (diagnosis, prevention, intervention, treatment) related to alienation.

 Read more here This book is for targeted parents who have children under the age of 18 with whom they have some contact.
 The book describes five primary types of alienation situations and provides detailed examples of how to respond in a way that is most likely to strengthen rather than compromise the parent-child relationship.

 Read more here This book describes stories of alienation in three sets: the early years of the relationship with the alienator, the unfolding alienation drama with the child, and reunification with the alienated child.
 For each set, four stories are presented and then analyzed to provide the reader with an inside perspective of the life of a targeted parent.
 The book provides insight into the alienation experience and can be helpful to currently targeted parents, their friends and family, as well as mental health professionals who want to understand their targeted parent clients.

 Read more here This book was written for targeted parents who currently (or plan in the future) to be involved in a legal dispute regarding custody, access, or visitation.
 The book explains in detail how to find the right attorney, how to select an expert witness, how to prepare for a custody evaluation, and other practical issues that targeted parents deal with when going to court.

-This soon-to-be-released book will be a hands-on workbook for middle school children (roughly 9-14 years of age) to help them process their feelings related to their parents’ divorce and teach them how to avoid choosing one parent over the other.
+This hands-on workbook for middle school children (roughly 9-14 years of age) to help them process their feelings related to their parents’ divorce and teach them how to avoid choosing one parent over the other.
+Read more here

 I hope that this information helps you figure out which book – if you had to pick just one – that you want to read.
 If you do read one or more of these books, please feel free to write and tell me what you think and/or write a review on Amazon so other potential readers can make an informed decision.